TimelikeClosure/.github/docs/ISSUE_TEMPLATE/tooling_request.md

 name: Tooling request
 about: Suggest a developer-facing functional tooling improvement for this project
 title: "[DEVELOPMENT/TESTS/DEPLOY/MISC] Pick one. then insert title here"
-labels: Tooling, needs-more-info
+labels: tooling, needs-more-info
-assignees: (maintainer GitHub username)
+assignees: TimelikeClosure

 ---

 ### Tooling Request
 > _To be filled out by author.
-Add the `Tooling` and `needs-more-info` labels.
+Add the `tooling` and `needs-more-info` labels.
 Assign issue to self on creation._

 #### **Is your tooling request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]